discover the online

 Nigerian Airforce Hospital Christian fellowship, the Padre Hour have her weekly power-packed gathering of the Eagles on Fridays @ 12pm WAT at the ANC Clinic of NAFH, Sam Ethnan Airforce Base, Ikeja, Lagos, Nigeria.
 Our soldiers and civilians are welcome.
 Come for a supernatural experience.
 Jesus is Lord.

-HOLYNET IN ALGERIA WITH JESUS AROUND THE WORLD:
+HOLYNET IN BENIN REPUBLIC WITH JESUS AROUND THE WORLD

 WITH JESUS AROUND THE WORLD

-HOLYNET IN MOROCCO WITH JESUS AROUND THE WORLD
+HOLYNET IN THE GAMBIA WITH JESUS AROUND THE WORLD

-HOLYNET IN EGYPT WITH JESUS AROUND THE WORLD
+HOLYNET IN THE GAMBIA WITH JESUS AROUND THE WORLD

 By 2026, My Name will be on the lips of every Iranians - Jesus Christ